 If your company is working with in-house software applications, integration might require a team of engineers with an ad-hoc solution.
-For those small and medium-sized enterprises who choose to work with cloud-based platforms, iPaaS can be a great solution.
+For those small and medium-sized organizations that work with cloud-based platforms, iPaaS can be a great solution.

 Data Lifecycle Management